GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 [capabilities project](https://web.dev/fugu-status/) and is currently in development.
 This post will be updated as the implementation progresses. {% endAside %}

-{% Aside %} There is an ongoing effort to bring the Storage Foundation API closer together with the origin private file system of the File System Access API.
+{% Aside %} There is an ongoing effort to bring the Storage Foundation API closer to the origin private file system of the File System Access API.
 For more information, read [Accessing Storage Foundation API files from the origin private file system](/file-system/access/#accessing-storage-foundation-api-files-from-the-origin-private-file-system). {% endAside %}